hanlin123456666/DS-5690-Paper-Presentation/README.md

 - [x] (Complexity/layer)
 ### Challenge 2: Self-Attention Distilling Operation
 ![image](https://github.com/user-attachments/assets/f7b9076b-adc6-412d-89c9-796bd9e6ab9e)
 It reduces the input sequence length by halving it at each layer, while preserving dominant attention features.
+The result is a pyramid-like encoder structure that significantly reduces memory usage while maintaining the ability to capture long-term dependences.
 - [x] (Long Input)
 ### Challenge 3: Generative-style Decoder Decoder
 It uses a masked multi-head ProbSparse self-attention and pre-padded input placeholders, the decoder eliminates the need for step-by-step predictions.
+It predicts the entire output sequence in one forward pass.
 - [x] (Long Output)

 ### Summary of the model